strapi/documentation/docusaurus/docs/dev-docs/api/rest/guides/understanding-populate.md

 You can also populate specific relations and fields, by explicitly defining what to populate.
 This requires that you know the name of fields and relations to populate.

-Relations and fields populated this way can be 1 or several level(s) deep.
+Relations and fields populated this way can be 1 or several levels deep.
 The following diagram compares data returned by the [FoodAdvisor](https://github.com/strapi/foodadvisor) example application when you populate [1 level deep](#populate-1-level-deep-for-specific-relations) vs. [2 levels deep](#populate-several-levels-deep-for-specific-relations):

 ![Diagram with populate use cases with FoodAdvisor data ](/img/assets/rest-api/populate-foodadvisor-diagram2.png)